Higgs boson: Particle mass acquisition

-The Higgs field is pivotal in generating the masses of quarks and charged leptons (through Yukawa coupling) and the W and Z gauge bosons (through the Higgs mechanism).
+The Higgs field is pivotal in generating the masses of quarks and charged leptons (through Yukawa coupling) and the W and Z gauge bosons (through the Higgs mechanism), although it was the generation of mass for the weak bosons which is the most significant factor – providing terms in the Standard Model Lagrangian that allow for the generation of fermion masses, was a useful, but less significant by product.
+The fermion masses must be entered by hand, essentially determining the relative strength of the coupling of the fermion to the Higgs field.

-It is worth noting that the Higgs field does not "create" mass out of nothing (which would violate the law of conservation of energy), nor is the Higgs field responsible for the mass of all particles.
-For example, approximately 99% of the mass of baryons (composite particles such as the proton and neutron), is due instead to quantum chromodynamic binding energy, which is the sum of the kinetic energies of quarks and the energies of the massless gluons mediating the strong interaction inside the baryons.
-In Higgs-based theories, the property of "mass" is a manifestation of potential energy transferred to fundamental particles when they interact ("couple") with the Higgs field, which had contained that mass in the form of energy.
+The Higgs field does not "create" mass out of nothing, nor is the Higgs field responsible for the mass of all particles.
+For example, approximately 99% of the mass of baryons (composite particles such as the proton and neutron) is due instead to quantum chromodynamic binding energy, which is the sum of the kinetic energies of quarks and the energies of the massless gluons mediating the strong interaction inside the baryons.
+In Higgs-based theories, the property of "mass" is a manifestation of potential energy transferred to fundamental particles when they interact ("couple") with the Higgs field.